 Volkswagen Group China, which has always strived to be China’s trustworthy partner, not only provides high-quality products and services to consumers but also sees China’s sustainable development as one of its key responsibilities.
 In 2021, Volkswagen Group China developed three new CSR strategic areas: a low-carbon future, education, and economic empowerment.
 The Group is committed to operating responsibly and contributing to a green future in China.

-By continuing to bring the most advanced and environmentally sound technologies and products to China, as well as providing professional services for an even higher customer satisfaction, the Volkswagen Group is driving towards a sustainable future with China’s automobile industry.
+The Volkswagen Group is accelerating its transformation into a software-driven mobility company.
+By continuing to bring the most advanced and environmentally sound technologies and products to China, as well as providing professional services to satisfy all customers, the Volkswagen Group is driving toward a sustainable future for China’s automobile industry.